leobalter/DexterJS/docs/methods/timer.md

 ### Timer.restore()

 This function restores setTimeout, setInterval, clearTimeout and clearInterval to their original behaviours.
+This function will also clear all the fake setTimeouts and setIntervals, not moving them to the real world.

 ## Examples